Maynard Lawn Mowing Services

 Maynard Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

 Mowing near wetlands and protected areas in Maynard is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25-50 feet of wetlands or vernal pools require careful planning and may necessitate filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Maynard Conservation Commission.
-Special restrictions apply during wildlife breeding seasons, particularly for birds (March-August) and vernal pools (March-June).
-Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended to protect sensitive habitats.
-Always consult the Conservation Commission before initiating work in these areas.
+Activities within 25-50 feet of wetlands, vernal pools, or other resource areas require careful planning and may necessitate filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Conservation Commission.
+Wildlife protection is critical, especially during the breeding season for birds (March-August) and for vernal pools (March-June).
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for any work near sensitive habitats.

 Maynard Conservation Commission